Kuwait–Philippines relations: OFW deaths

 On December 31, 2019, a 26-year-old Overseas Filipino Worker named Jeanelyn Padernal Villavende was killed by the employer's wife, according to the Department of Foreign Affairs (DFA).
 The DFA condemned the death of the woman, "calling it a violation of the agreement signed by the Philippine and Kuwaiti governments in 2018 for their protection."
 An autopsy was conducted by the National Bureau of Investigation (NBI) revealed that the woman was sexually abused prior to her death.
 A year later, a Kuwaiti Criminal Court sentenced an employer to death, according to Foreign Affairs Secretary Teodoro Locsin Jr.

 On January 21, 2023, 34-year-old domestic helper Jullebee Cabilis Ranara was murdered and her burnt body was found in a middle of the desert.
 According to the reports by Arab Times, an autopsy showed that Ranara was pregnant.
 A 17-year-old man, a son of Ranara's employer, allegedly raped her before he killed her.
 He was later arrested.
 The Department of Migrant Workers (DMW) condemned the killing of the OFW and also said that they would not issue a deployment ban.
 Her remains was repatriated in the Philippines on the night of January 27, 2023.
 The next day, per family's request, the NBI conducted the autopsy on her remains.
 Her funeral was held in her home in Las Piñas, and was interred on February 5.

+In February, the Philippines announced that it was once again suspending the deployment of first-time Filipino household workers to Kuwait.
+On 10 May 2023, the State of Kuwait announced that they were suspending visa privileges of Filipino nationals and that no new visas would be issued for Filipino citizens.
+This suspension of visa issuance and privileges was lifted in June 2024.